Either Fortress Hohensalzburg (on site) or online*

 *If necessary, the course may be held exclusively online.

-Kahane's background is in film and photography.
-His artistic references are biographical as well as current political debates and dynamics.
-Especially their socio-cultural situatedness is central to his artistic approach, which is a form of cultural critique.
+Especially the socio-cultural situatedness of current political debates and dynamics is central to his artistic approach, which is a form of cultural critique.

-Exhibitions 2019Sag Shibbolet, Jewish Museum Munich, Munich (DE).
+Exhibitions 2021 Les Drancéens, Kunst imTraklhaus, Salzburg (AT).
+2020 Jerricans to Can Jerry, Leipzigerstrasse 61, Berlin.
+2019Sag Shibbolet, Jewish Museum Munich, Munich (DE).
 Tell me about yesterday tomorrow, NS-Dokumentationszentrum Munich, Munich.
 2018Sag Shibbolet, Jewish Museum Hohenems, Hohenems (AT).
 Brauchen wie einen linken Populismus, ACUD MACHT NEU, Berlin.
 Der Wert der Freiheit, Belvedere 21, Vienna.
 2017ars viva 2017, Kölnischer Kunstverein, Cologne (DE).
 How to live together, Kunsthalle Wien, Vienna.
 Conditions of Political Choreography, NBK, Berlin.
 Dejima, GAK, Bremen (DE).
 Belonging to a Place, Scrap Metal Gallery, Toronto (CA).
 2016 For Official Use Only, GFZK Leipzig, Leipzig (DE).
 L’exposition Imaginaire, Kunsthalle Wien, Vienna. ars viva 2017, kunstmuseum kloster unser lieben frauen, Magdeburg (DE).
 Pas de Deux, Kunsthalle Wien, Vienna.
 2015Republic of Boxes, uqbar, transmediale, Berlin.
 The Future of Memory, Kunsthalle Wien, Vienna.
 How to Live Together, 6th Moscow Biennale, Moscow.
 2014Disappearing Things, 55th October Salon, Belgrade.
 2013The World Is Stable Now, Gallery Alexander Levy, Berlin.
 Idiopolis, ReMap 04, Athens.
 Seen By, Museum für Photographie, Berlin.
 2012The History of Now, F-Stop Festival for Photography, Leipzig.
 Desertmed, NGBK, Berlin.
 2011Exit Strategies with Fabian Bechtle, Artitude Art Association, Berlin.
 Melanchotopia, Witte de With, Rotterdam (NL).
 2010 final degree exhibition of Ostkreuz School for Photography.
 Glaube Liebe Hoffnung, c/o Berlin.

 Education 2018 Founding of the Forum Democratic Culture and Contemporary Art 2014 Residency in Hong Kong 2011–14 Assistant to Hito Steyerl 2010 Assistant to Wolfgang Tillmans 2010 (ongoing) Student at the University of the Arts, Visual Arts faculty, Berlin 2007–10 Photographic studies at Ostkreuzschule in Berlin.